Marx-wrld/OSINT-Sock-Puppet/README.md

 <img src="https://github.com/Marx-wrld/OSINT-Sock-Puppet/assets/105711066/79b609cd-6405-41bf-8460-28eee95ff47e.png" align="center" />

+##### Step 11

-11. Use this Mint Mobile trial phone number to set up all of the websites you need.
+- Use this Mint Mobile trial phone number to set up all of the websites you need.

+##### Step 12

-12. I recommend at least set up a Google account and Protonmail account.
+- I recommend at least set up a Google account and Protonmail account.
 Both will come in handy at different times.

+##### Step 13

-13. Once you've set up all the accounts with your trial Mint SIM, set up 2FA on all of the accounts.
+- Once you've set up all the accounts with your trial Mint SIM, set up 2FA on all of the accounts.

+##### Step 14

-14. After setting up 2FA on all of the accounts, change the phone number to one you have more permanent access to, such as MySudo or Google Voice.
+- After setting up 2FA on all of the accounts, change the phone number to one you have more permanent access to, such as MySudo or Google Voice.

+##### Step 15
-15. Make sure everything works!
+- Make sure everything works!

+##### Step 16

-16. Destroy the SIM card.
+- Destroy the SIM card.

+##### Step 17

-17. Wipe the phone.
+- Wipe the phone.

-#### A lot of these websites are blocking MySudo, Google Voice, and other VoIP numbers.
-That's why we go through the Mint phone number first.
+**A lot of these websites are blocking MySudo, Google Voice, and other VoIP numbers.
+That's why we go through the Mint phone number first.**